 If a business is really brave they can ask their employees what they want their customers to experience.
 I have seen some really powerful definitions created by the employees of businesses whose managers have previously told me they have an issue with the culture in their business.
 Either way, it's essential that the employees are consulted in this process to validate the output if they are to engage with and support what follows.

 However it is achieved, the outcome should be a simple statement defining what the business aims to be in terms of customer experience and the behaviour that will define it.

 One of my favourites is from RitzCarlton hotels which has a world renowned reputation for great customer experiences: "Welcomed, Wanted, Remembered, Cared For".
 Essentially, this statement is memorable and is applied both to how they treat their customers and how they treat their employees.

-You also need to be careful how these statements are positioned with the employees if they are to be effective.
-To call them "vision statements" isn't very relevant to a front line employee and so many that I see are meaningless such as "to deliver world class service" or "to exceed our customers' expectations".
-What do these mean in terms of behaviour to an employee on a till or in a call centre?
+You need to be careful how these statements are positioned with the employees if they are to be effective.
+To call them "vision statements" isn't very relevant to a front line employee and many are meaningless.
+What do they mean in terms of behaviour to an employee on a till or in a call centre?
 Aspirations that are delivered as "vision" or "mission" statements and use meaningless management speak can only damage a businesses' culture further by providing a breeding ground for cynicism.

 So, hopefully we have done the seemingly impossible and identified and articulated the business' culture in a simple statement and engaged the employees in the process.
 The next step is to look at how that statement becomes a foundation for improving the customer experience.

 You can read the other sections of my article, here: